Su-informatics-lab/ardac/dictionaryutils/README.md

 docker run --rm -v $(pwd):/mnt/host dictutils /bin/bash -c "/app/dictcompare.sh"
 ```
 > [!NOTE]
-> This assumes that your current directory contains two JSON schema files.
+> This expects to find two JSON schema files in your current directory.
 Otherwise, replace `$(pwd)` with the full path to another location, e.g.: `/path/to/your/schema_files`.

 The output details the comparison results.